-• External examination results at both GCSE and A Level, including the numbers gaining top grades in a wide variety of subjects.
-This includes a particular focus on the most disadvantaged and SEND students.

-- The progress which students make through the School as seen from regular assessment points, attainment and attitude to learning grades, end of year exams and thorough analysis of data drawn from these. - Curriculum QARs of academic departments to ensure high standards and consistency within and across departments. - The manner in which the curriculum is applied systemically and systematically from Key Stage 3 through to Key Stages 4 and 5. - The degree to which students read widely and often, with fluency and comprehension appropriate to their age. - The degree to which they can apply mathematical knowledge, concepts and procedures appropriately for their age. - The range and variety of co-curricular and enrichment activities and students' participation in them as indicated by regular pupil surveys. - The retention of students from Year 11 into the Sixth Form. - The numbers of students applying to join the School in Year 7 and Year 12. - The proportion of students who are able to choose the courses they want to at GCSE and at A Level. - The destinations of our leavers at Year 11 and Year 13. - Annual reviews of the PSHCE and assembly programme. - The successful implementation of a post-covid recovery programme.
+- External examination results at both GCSE and A Level, including the numbers gaining top grades in a wide variety of subjects.
+This includes a particular focus on the most disadvantaged and SEND students. - The progress which students make through the School as seen from regular assessment points, attainment and attitude to learning grades, end of year exams and thorough analysis of data drawn from these. - Curriculum QARs of academic departments to ensure high standards and consistency within and across departments. - The manner in which the curriculum is applied systemically and systematically from Key Stage 3 through to Key Stages 4 and 5. - The degree to which students read widely and often, with fluency and comprehension appropriate to their age. - The degree to which they can apply mathematical knowledge, concepts and procedures appropriately for their age. - The range and variety of co-curricular and enrichment activities and students' participation in them as indicated by regular pupil surveys. - The retention of students from Year 11 into the Sixth Form. - The numbers of students applying to join the School in Year 7 and Year 12. - The proportion of students who are able to choose the courses they want to at GCSE and at A Level. - The destinations of our leavers at Year 11 and Year 13. - Annual reviews of the PSHCE and assembly programme.

-If parents require any further information about the curriculum, they should contact the Assistant Head, Miss Munday (https://nrecommons.org/nrecommons.org/
+If parents require any further information about the curriculum, they should contact the Assistant Head, Miss Munday (hrm@rgshw.com).